 FTL loads move directly from origin to destination, which cuts transit times significantly compared to LTL.
 For freight serving retail distribution deadlines, production line replenishment, or time-sensitive B2B delivery windows, FTL’s direct routing is often worth the premium.

-Your Freight Is High-Value or Fragile
+To Protect High-Value or Fragile Items

 LTL freight changes hands multiple times at terminals.
 Each touch point is a potential damage event.
 High-value electronics, fragile industrial equipment, or temperature-sensitive goods are often better protected in a dedicated FTL trailer, reducing claims exposure and customer service costs.

-You Can Consolidate Multiple Smaller Shipments
+When You Can Bundle Shipments Together

 If your shipping operation regularly sends multiple LTL loads to the same destination within a short window, consolidating them into a single FTL shipment often reduces total cost while improving transit reliability.
 A freight consultant can model this for your specific lanes.